Use of mobile phone sensing data to estimate residence and mobility times in urban patches during the COVID-19 epidemic: The case of the 2020 outbreak in Hermosillo, Mexico: Conclusion

 \section{Conclusion}

-In this article, we propose a way to estimate characteristics of population mobility dynamics based on mobile phone data and Brownian-type stochastic models.
-Brownian bridges allow us to obtain a distribution of individual displacement trajectories, and with them, we can answer multiple mobility questions.
-In the application we estimate the residence and mobility matrix at the AGEB level that describes the mobility patterns for all the individuals that live in each AGEB.
+In this article, we propose a method to incorporate the geolocalization data to estimate not only an origin-destination matrix but more detailed mobility information on the daily visiting time by individuals according to their region of residency.
+The method is rooted in Brownian-type stochastic models that allow us to obtain a distribution of individual displacement trajectories, and with them, we can answer multiple mobility questions.

+For the considered epidemic model application, we estimate the ROM at the AGEB level that describes the visiting patterns and times for all the individuals that live in each AGEB.
+This matrix, along with the alpha vector, corresponding to the probabilities that any individual move beyond their AGEB, is an input for a multi-patch SEIR compartmental model applied to the Hermosillo's urban area.

+From the results, it is evident the real impact of population mobility on the epidemiological evolution, as we estimate the residence-mobility matrices utilizing actual data from the city of Hermosillo.
+Consequently, through the epidemic model, we have shown that however small the inter and intra-local residence human mobility may be, the net effect of the same can lead to a noticeable, exigent and momentous local and global infection levels.

+As in many models incorporating mobility information, the estimation of residence-mobility parameters can be the first step for fitting or estimating all involved parameters.
+In the case of epidemic models, we are interested in estimating the parameters and solving questions, such as forecasting and effective intervention identification.

+The one-step estimation of all parameters is likely not feasible, as very complex models prompt non-identifiability problems.
+Then the produced estimates presented in this research allow us to reduce the model complexity and permit statistical estimation of the infectious agent parameters.
+This estimation is the subject of ongoing research.

-Some of the challenges that persist in the use of mobile phone data for mobility analysis are the assumptions of representativeness of the sample and selection of AGEBs of residence.
-Thanks to the increasing use of smartphones, we consider that the database is a representative sample of the population.
-However, it is desirable to use descriptive and analytical techniques to compare with other sources of information to support the assumption that the sample has no important biases.
+A challenge that persists in the use of mobile phone data for mobility analysis is the assumption of representativeness of the sample.
+However, with the increasing use of smartphones, we consider that these databases are becoming more representative samples of the total population.
+Until then, we can incorporate alternative data to validate or bias-correct some of the estimated parameters.

-On the other hand, the selection of the AGEB of residence does not have an associated uncertainty.
-For a more detailed analysis, it is desirable to incorporate this in the matrix estimation.
-This matrix is an input for a multi-patch SEIR compartmental model.
-We provide new evidence on the real impact of population mobility on epidemiological evolution since we estimate the residence-mobility matrices utilizing actual data from the city of Hermosillo.
-The residence-mobility matrix and the alpha vector, which describes the proportion of people moving beyond their AGEB, are directly included in the multi-patch epidemiological model.
-A direct statistical estimation of all the parameters of the epidemiological model, including the residence-mobility matrix, is not very feasible since models with many parameters easily have identifiability problems.

-Carrying out a study of scenarios or sensitivity of the epidemiological model may be desirable when the point estimate of the mobility and residence matrix is used as input.
-Still, techniques such as Bayesian can be explored to directly incorporate uncertainty in the epidemiological model.